 College and NFL Playing Contracts

-Lawrence Julius Taylor was born in Williamsburg, Virginia, and played football at Lafayette High School, where he wasn’t heavily recruited by colleges.
+LT’s full name is Lawrence Julius Taylor.
+His birth place is Williamsburg, Virginia, and his date of birth is February 4, 1959.
+He was born to Clarence and Iris Taylor and played football at Lafayette High School, where he wasn’t heavily recruited by colleges.

 After the New Orleans Saints passed on LT with the first overall pick, the New York Giants snatched up the fearsome pass-rusher with the second pick in 1981.
 His impact around the league was immediate.